Engineering Department Admission Statistics

 Learn more on our Admission Requirements page.

 Industrial & Systems Engineering provides a challenging and rewarding program for undergraduates at the University of Washington.
-The GPA of entering students covers a wide range, from about a 2.8 to 3.8.
-The average GPA of entering students has been around a 3.1 over the last couple of years.
+The average GPA of entering students has been around a 3.3 over the last couple of years.
+The minimum GPA to be considered for admission is a 2.5 average in prerequisite courses.
 GPA is but one factor considered for admission into Industrial & Systems Engineering.
-The admissions committee also pays high consideration to an applicant's personal statement, prior work experience, and any extenuating circumstances that might have affected the student's academic performance.
-Industrial & Systems Engineering provides scholarships based on academic performance and/or financial need.
-Academic scholarships are usually offered to students with GPAs of 3.4 and higher.
-The minimum GPA to be considered for admission is a 2.5 average in prerequisite courses.
+The admissions committee also considers an applicant's personal statement, prior work experience, and any extenuating circumstances that might have affected the student's academic performance.
+Students who have completed most of their pre-engineering coursework (or are on track to complete it by the end of sophomore year) will be given additional consideration.
+Industrial & Systems Engineering provides a limited number of scholarships based on academic performance and/or financial need.

 The Department of Materials Science and Engineering reviews applications for the undergraduate program based on the following criteria: